-Never leave any heavy or breakable objects loose in the front storage bin.
-Do not overload.
-Never operate the watercraft with any storage compartment cover open.
+Never carry any loose, heavy, sharp, or breakable objects in the storage compartment.
+Do not exceed maximum load capacity; 9 kg (20 lb).
+Never operate the watercraft with the front storage compartment cover open.
+This is not a watertight compartment.